Holiday Cheers Party

 Where Does the Money Raised At The Auction Go?

-How Does The Rent Foundation Personally Help People?
+How Does The Rent Assistance Program Personally Help People?

-As an example, Mrs. K, a forty-year-old woman, called requesting financial assistance.
+For example, Mrs. K, a forty-year-old woman, called requesting financial assistance.
 Mrs. K has lived in her apartment for over 13 years and has supported her family working as a waitress at the same restaurant for 11 years.
-Six weeks ago on her way to work she became ill and went to the emergency room.
+Six weeks ago, on her way to work, she became ill and went to the emergency room.
 Mrs. K was hospitalized for several days.
-She had had a heart attack and was unable to return to work for eight weeks.
+She had a heart attack and was unable to return to work for eight weeks.
 Mrs. K had no medical or disability insurance through her job.
 Having no income, Mrs. K was unable to pay her rent.
 Concerned about her rent and other bills, Mrs. K attempted to return to work before being released by her doctor, but became too ill.
 Mrs. K began calling agencies seeking assistance.
-Finally, another agency in the area referred her to Welcome House.
-Funds donated by the Apartment Association were used to assist Mrs. K and prevent her from being evicted.
-She has since returned to work, still without a medical release, and a social worker from Welcome House is continuing to work with her to assist her in obtaining expensive cardiac medications and facilitate a process to pay the other bills that accumulated while she was off work.
+Finally, another agency in the area referred her to one of our partners.
+Funds donated by The Apartment Association Outreach were used to assist Mrs. K and prevent her from being evicted.
+She has since returned to work, still without a medical release, and a social worker is continuing to work with her to assist her in obtaining expensive cardiac medications and facilitate a process to pay the other bills that accumulated while she was off work.

-In another example, Mrs. X went to Welcome House with her husband seeking assistance in obtaining permanent housing.
-The couple was expecting a child and desired to settle down so that they could provide a stable home for their new family.
+Another example is Mrs. X and her husband went to our partner seeking assistance in obtaining permanent housing.
+The couple was expecting a child and desired to settle down, so they could provide a stable home for their new family.
 The family chose to enroll in the Family Case Management Program, receiving help with budgeting, building and restoring credit and job support for job retention.
 Suddenly, Mrs. X’s pregnancy became high risk and her husband became the sole financial support for their family until the baby arrived.
 Because of the unexpected high risk pregnancy conditions, Mrs. X’s family was assisted financially so that they could maintain their housing.

-J. received custody of his 16-year-old son this past summer.
+A third example includes J, who received custody of his 16-year-old son, this past summer.
 At that time, he had to move into a larger apartment.
 He had lived at the previous apartment for 11 years.
-J. worked for a home food delivery service for more than 4 years when he was let go from his job due to an accident.
+J. worked for a home food delivery service for more than 4 years when he was let go from his job, due to an accident.
 The unemployment claim is currently tied up in an appeal process.
 J. has depleted his small savings account paying rent and other necessary bills.
-While looking for employment opportunities, he received financial help in paying his rent so that he would not lose his apartment.
+While looking for employment opportunities, he received financial help in paying his rent, so that he would not lose his apartment.
 He has recently secured a new employment position.